-Mountain biking is a game of numbers; how far, how fast, how light, etc. In this world of numbers few remember the most important – your body weight.
-Now we all come in a verity of different weights, sizes and shapes; my self am a Clyde Cyclists for sure – but the one thing we seem forget is that our weight can have a significant impact on your ride!
+Mountain biking is a game of numbers; how far, how fast, how light, etc. In this world of numbers, few remember the most important - your body weight.
+Now we all come in a verity of different weights, sizes, and shapes; my self am a Clyde Cyclists for sure - but the one thing we seem to forget is that our weight can have a significant impact on your ride!
 While there are places on a bike to lose weight that will have a significant impact, that NOT what this post is about.
 Let’s talk about dropping pounds not grams!

 Note: As I do mention several companies & products, this is NOT an endorsement for any of them.
 I use the companies and products that best fit my needs at the time, and while I may change form company to company, once I find something I like - I am very loyal to the brand (sometimes to a fault).